 Targets can galvanize societal change, influencing energy sector decision-makers and investors.
 By emphasizing renewable energy technologies rather than fossil fuels, they help avoid the risk of overinvestment in fossil fuel power sources and their associated carbon.

-The latest estimates show that renewable energy targets now cover most of the globe: as of 2022, there were as many as 175 countries with quantified renewable energy targets.
+The latest estimates show that renewable energy targets now cover most of the globe: as of 2023, there were 113 countries with quantified renewable energy targets in their NDCs that focus on power.

 We do not yet explore the quality of these targets in relation to the Paris Agreement, which is a critical component that may be explored in future analyses.
 A sufficient renewable energy target should be ambitious enough to achieve deep decarbonization at the speed necessary and backed by clear policy and implementation strategies.